james-huang/james-huang.github.io/_posts/2015-07-28-how-to-not-get-phished.md

 ### 3. Enable 2 factor authentication

-2-factor authentication meant that some hacker who had my password for a brief moment in time was not able to get into my account because if they tried to log into my Gmail, Google would ask them for a second pin that could only be accessed from my phone.
+My 2-factor authentication meant that the naughty person who had my password for a brief moment in time could not get into my account because Google would ask them for a second pin that is only accessable from my phone.

 ### 4. Stop asking me to create a username